 “We see academic performance increase, we see attendance increase, we see overall well-being increase, because these kids then feel safer being themselves in school,” Lamneck said in an interview with VPM News.

 Lamneck said districts that have decided not to adopt policies in line with VDOE are taking a big legal risk, citing what happened in Gavin Grimm’s case.
 A federal court found that Grimm was unfairly discriminated against when he was prohibited from using the restroom that aligned with his gender identity.

 “If Gloucester County had had a policy in place to help the teachers and administrators understand how to create more equitable spaces, they could have avoided this very, very expensive lawsuit,” Lamneck said.
 “And Gavin could have gone to school in a safe and affirming space.”

 Legislation approved last year required districts to pass policies in line with the state’s.
-But after groups including the Family Foundation of Virginia sued the state earlier this year, a judge ruled that the VDOE model policies exist as a "guidance document" as defined by law though the lawsuit was dismissed.
+But after groups including the Family Foundation of Virginia sued the state earlier this year, a judge clarified that the VDOE model policies exist as a "guidance document" as defined by law though the lawsuit was dismissed.

 State policies detail specific protections for transgender students